haiwera-silk-cd/magento-devdocs/guides/v2.2/coding-standards/technical-guidelines.md

 5.8.
 All direct communications with third-party libraries MUST be wrapped with a try/catch statement.

-5.9. `\Exception` SHOULD be caught only in the code that calls third-party libraries, in addition to catching specific exceptions thrown by the {% glossarytooltip 08968dbb-2eeb-45c7-ae95-ffca228a7575 %}library{% endglossarytooltip %}.
+5.9. `\Exception` SHOULD be caught only in the code that calls third-party libraries, in addition to catching specific exceptions thrown by the {% glossarytooltip 08968dbb-2eeb-45c7-ae95-ffca228a7575 %}库{% endglossarytooltip %}.

 5.10. `\Exception` SHOULD NOT be thrown in Front Controller and Action Controllers.